visit-dav/visit/src/doc/using_visit/WorkingWithFiles/Read_Write_Options.rst

 Num Materials
 """""""""""""
-This option allows the user to indicate that the NASTRAN plugin should look for and try to define a material object.
-If the user knows the *number* of materials in the input database, it is best to specify it here because that will avert the plugin having to read all lines of the input before understanding the material configuration.
-However, if the user does not know the number of materials, enter ``-1`` here and the plugin will search for all information related to the material configuration during the *open*.
+This option allows the user to indicate that the NASTRAN plug-in should look for and try to define a material object.
+If the user knows the *number* of materials in the input database, it is best to specify it here because that will avert the plug-in having to read all lines of the input before understanding the material configuration.
+However, if the user does not know the number of materials, enter ``-1`` here and the plug-in will search for all information related to the material configuration during the *open*.
 This will lead to longer open times.
 A value of ``0`` here means to ignore any material information if present.